andresebr/kumodd/docs/guide/How-to-Install.md

 Step 2) Obtain config/gdrive.dat (permission to access a specific user's Google Drive account):

-The first time kumodd is used (e.g. kumodd -list all), it will open the login page in a web browser.
+The first time kumodd is used (e.g. __kumodd -list all__), kumodd will open the Google Drive login page in a browser.

     1. Login to the cloud account.
 Next, it will request approval.
     1. Click "Approve".
 Next, kumodd stores the Oauth token in config/gdrive.dat.